Product design principles

 Meeting regulatory requirements

 The majority of the international environmental policies and requirements for Wärtsilä’s products and solutions are set by the International Maritime Organization (IMO), and the International Finance Corporation (IFC), a member of the World Bank (WB) group.
-On the regional or national level, organisations such as the United Nations Economic Commission for Europe (UNECE), European Commission (EC), US Environmental Protection Agency (EPA), and other emission standards such as in Germany, Japan, and India are considered the most important policy and regulatory directors for Wärtsilä products.
+On the regional or national level, organisations such as the United Nations Economic Commission for Europe (UNECE), the European Union (EU), and the US Environmental Protection Agency (EPA), and other emission standards such as in Germany, Japan, and India, are also important policy and regulatory directors for Wärtsilä products.

 In order to ensure Wärtsilä’s ability to respond to future regulation requirements, the company actively monitors legislative initiatives and changes in environmental legislation.
 As a result, Wärtsilä has focused its R&D activities on the development of new environmentally sound products and solutions that meet the future demands of the changing operating environment.